ibexa/documentation-developer/docs/guide/erp_integration/erp_communication.md

 ## Additional lines

-A response sent to the shop from ERP can contain more information about a product than was requested.
+A response that ERP sends to the shop can contain more information about a product than was requested.
-This information can include additional shipping costs, vouchers, another product for free, discounts, etc.
+This information can include additional shipping costs, vouchers, bonus products, discounts, etc.
-This information is handled by the service which adds the proper lines to the basket or to a basket line.
+This information is handled by a service that adds lines to the basket or to a basket line.

 `WebConnectorService` passes the whole ERP response object to [`RemotePriceProvider`](remotepriceprovider.md).
-`RemotePriceProvider` creates additional lines in the price response, if it gets additional price information from ERP that has not been requested.
+`RemotePriceProvider` creates additional lines in the price response if it gets additional price information from ERP that has not been requested.